yenni-tan/list_pagination_and_filtering/README.md

-# list_pagination_and_filtering
+# List Pagination & Filtering
-Simple project for paginating and filtering lists.
+Simple project for paginating and filtering a list of students.

+# Extra Features
+- Add Search component
+- Search with keyup filtering
+- Search with button click filtering
+- Paginate search results
+- Handle no results returned